-- 1. Touch then the Total Run Hours.
+- 1. Touch then to a component are listed in the Total Run Hours.
 The RUN HOURS panel opens and the current hours for each component are listed in the Total Run Hours column.
 To reset the total run hours to zero, see Setting Run Hours to Zero below . - 2.
 Use the slider to set the total run time limit for each component, then touch Save.
 The limits are set.